-Multifocal intraocular lenses have two or three focal points and restore vision at more than one distance, giving the patient a chance of being more independent of glasses.
-Multifocal lenses include bifocal and trifocal IOLs, with the latter representing the most advanced technology.
+- Multifocal intraocular lenses have two or three focal points and restore vision at more than one distance, giving the patient a chance of being more independent of glasses.
+Multifocal lenses include trifocal IOLs, representing the most advanced technology.
 Trifocal options allow the highest level of independence from glasses, enabling patients to see clearly at all three distances without them.

-Added capabilities in advanced IOLs, such as aspheric or toric functions, allow the correction of pre-existing eyesight disorders, such as astigmatism, as well as some visual disturbances caused by light phenomena.
-Due to their special optic design, they can improve contrast sensitivity and general image quality.
+Added capabilities in advanced IOLs, such as aspheric or toric functions, offer additional advantages for the patients: Toric IOLs allow the correction of pre-existing astigmatism, while aspheric IOLs can improve contrast sensitivity general image quality.

 Advanced IOLs allow patients to become less dependent on glasses, and are a good option for patients with active lifestyles and for those wanting more freedom from glasses.
 Since what they offer are additional benefits for patients, cataract treatment with premium lenses is – depending on in which country you live – not covered by health insurance.

-This is the most common type of intraocular lens for cataract patients.
+This is the most common type of intraocular lens used in cataract surgery.
 When light enters the eye through a monofocal lens, it is bent to a single focus point on the retina.